michaelrommel/nvim-silicon/README.md

 },
 ```

-**Please note:** When I created this plugin, I haven't been fully aware of the namespaces that all plugins create.
+**Please note:** When I created this plugin, I hadn't been fully aware of the namespaces that all plugins create.
 So I named the lua directory differently than the plugin name.
 In order to avoid name clashes with other modules, I have decided to move from `require("silicon)` to `require("nvim-silicon)`.
 If you use the old name, a deprecation warning will show and when you look at `:messages` you should be able to find the place where the deprecated `require()` statements are and convert them.
 Most likely in the package manager or a key mappings configuration file.

 The `setup` function accepts the following table (shown with the builtin defaults):